JuliaActuary/JuliaActuary.org/benchmarks.md

 Julia is 13,350 times faster than `numpy_financial`, and 54 times faster than the `better` Python package.
 The [ActuaryUtililites.jl](/#actuaryutilitiesjl) implementation is also more flexible, as it can be given an argument with timepoints, similar to Excel's `XIRR`.

+Excel was used to attempt a benchmark, but the `IRR` formula returned a `#DIV/0!` error.

 All of the benchmarked code can be found in the [JuliaActuary Learn repository](https://github.com/JuliaActuary/Learn/tree/master/Benchmarks/irr).
 Please file an issue or submit a PR request there for issues/suggestions.

 ## Other benchmarks